nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Sets and Dictionaries Advanced - Exercise/Ranking/README.md

 	Check if the password is correct for the given contest.
 	Save the user with the contest they take part in (a user can take part in many contests) and the points the user has in the given contest.
 If you receive the same contest and the same user, update the points only if the new ones are more than the older ones.

+At the end you have to print the info for the user with the most points in the format:

+	"Best candidate is {user} with total {total points} points.".
+After that print all students ordered by their names.
+For each user, print each contest with the points in descending order in the following format:
+	"{user1 name}
+	#  {contest1} -> {points}
+	#  {contest2} -> {points}
+	{user2 name}
+	…"